LCD344/kirbyQueue/readme.md

 In the jobs directory you can create any job you would want as a php class, the important thing would be to have a handle method - as this will be the entrance point for the worker.

+if you want to have a custom title appear when the job fails, then define a getTitle function that will return that title.

 For example

 ```php